ahmed-eishon/Reels-SDK/SEPARATE-TAGS-GUIDE.md

-# ReelsSDK Automated Dual-Release Guide
+# ReelsSDK Separate Workflows Release Guide

 ## Overview

-This document explains the automated dual-release approach for distributing ReelsSDK Debug and Release versions.
-The GitHub Actions workflow automatically creates both releases from a single tag push.
+This document explains the separate workflow approach for distributing ReelsSDK Debug and Release versions.
+We use **two independent GitHub Actions workflows**, each triggered by its own tag pattern.

 ## Problem We Solved

-Previously, complex approaches using framework renaming or symlinks caused:
-- CocoaPods GUID conflicts
-- Xcode build system errors
-- Complex post_install hooks
-- Manual tag creation
+Previously, a single workflow built both Debug and Release frameworks on every tag push:
+- Redundant building (both variants on every release)
+- Longer CI/CD times
+- Unnecessary resource usage

 ## Solution

-We now use **automated dual releases** triggered by a single tag:
+We now use **separate workflows** with specific tag patterns:
-- Push tag: `v0.1.3-ios`
+- Push tag: `v0.1.4-ios-debug` → Triggers Debug workflow
-- Workflow automatically creates:
-  - **v0.1.3-ios**: Release version (production-optimized)
+- Push tag: `v0.1.4-ios` → Triggers Release workflow
-  - **v0.1.3-ios-debug**: Debug version (with symbols and assertions)

-Each release contains a single podspec that downloads the appropriate 6 frameworks (no suffixes, no renaming).
+Each workflow:
+- Builds only the required framework variant
+- Creates its own GitHub release
+- Packages and uploads  frameworks (no suffixes, clean names)

 ## File Structure